ariwbolton/noggle/README.md

 1. Add Socket.io
     - Use async/await by using [Socket.io-as-promised](https://www.npmjs.com/package/socket.io-as-promised)
     - Potentially take implementation and copy to avoid unnecessary dependencies
-1. Remove Hapi.dev
-1. Use Webpack for frontend (and backend?)
+1. Use Webpack for backend?
 1. Figure out how to implement UUID primary keys in Postgres
 1. Pick Postgres ORM
 1. Implement backend API